There are three areas of benefits and payments, which you and/or your disabled child may be entitled to.

 - Adaptations – a Disabled Facilities Grant may be available to help you make necessary alterations to your home.

 A disabled child is eligible for a direct payment if he/she is eligible for a service.
 Payments will be paid into a Pre Paid Account (PPA) which you will be able to use in the same way as a current account.
 Eligibility is determined by assessment of the child and family's needs.
-Our leaflet covers questions you may have about direct payments (PDF).
 If you are interested in direct payments, talk to your social worker or family support worker.
 For more information and advice contact Surrey Independent Living Council (SILC) and refer to their leaflets about direct payments on the SILC Fast Facts page.

 Disability Living Allowance (DLA)